RetroDECK/ES-DE/USERGUIDE-DEV.md

 gx4000: Amstrad GX4000
 ```

-Note that neither the systeminfo.txt files or the systems.txt file are needed to run ES-DE, they're only generated as a convenience.
+Note that neither the systeminfo.txt files or the systems.txt file are needed to run ES-DE, they're only generated as a convenience to help with the setup.

-Be aware that there will be a lot of directories created if using the template es_systems.xml file bundled with the installation, so it may be a good idea to remove the ones you don't need.
+There will be a lot of directories created if using the es_systems.xml file bundled with the installation, so it may be a good idea to remove the ones you don't need.
 It's recommended to move them to another location to be able to use them later if more systems should be added.
 For example a directory named _DISABLED could be created inside the ROMs folder (i.e. ~/ROMs/_DISABLED) and all game system directories you don't need could be moved there.
-Doing this reduces the application startup time significantly as ES-DE would otherwise need to scan for game files for all these systems.
+Doing this reduces the application startup time as ES-DE would otherwise need to scan for game files for all these systems.

 ![alt text](images/current/es-de_ui_easy_setup.png "ES-DE Easy Setup")
 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
-Note that the directory is the real physical path, and that your operating system may present this as a localized path if you are using a language other than English._
+Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

 ## Migrating from other EmulationStation forks

 **IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!**

-ES-DE is designed to be backwards compatible to a certain degree, that is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie fork.
+ES-DE is designed to be backward compatible to a certain degree, that is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie fork.
 But the opposite is not true and it's a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that previous ES versions will see as data loss.
 For instance ES-DE does not use image tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
 So it will not save any such tags back to the gamelist files during updates, effectively removing the display of the game media if the files are opened in another ES fork.

-Due to this, always make backups of at least the following data before using ES-DE:
+Due to this, always make backups of at least the following directories before testing ES-DE for the first time:

 ```
 ~/.emulationstation/gameslists/
 ~/.emulationstation/collections/
 ```

-## Running on 4K displays
+## Running on high resolution displays

-ES-DE fully supports 4K displays (as well as 1440p and other higher resolutions) but some emulators such as RetroArch will always run using the active screen resolution, meaning the emulation will also run in 4K.
-On slower computers and when resource intensive shaders are in use, the performance may be quite bad.
-Although it's possible to start ES-DE with the `--resolution` option (which also applies to any launched emulators), this is not really recommended.
-Full screen mode only works on Unix with this option and even then it's highly dependent on well-written graphics drivers for proper behavior.
-ES-DE uses the SDL library which insists on setting xrandr to panning mode when doing resolution changes, which is quite annoying especially when using Nvidia drivers.
+ES-DE fully supports high resolution displays such as 4K, 6K, 1440p, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
+Although some emulator cores will have options to set their internal resolution, they still need to be scaled up to the screen resolution.
+On Unix it's possible to start ES-DE with the `--resolution` option to set a lower screen resolution (this will also affect the emulators) but this is not really recommended as it's highly dependent on well-written graphics drivers for proper behavior.

-A better approach is to use the custom event scripts functionality in ES-DE to set a temporary resolution upon launching a game that will be reverted when returning from the emulator.
-This is detailed as an example for Unix in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) but should be possible to implement similarly on other operating systems such as macOS and Windows.
+A better approach is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
+Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Unix, but should hopefully be possible to implement similarly on macOS and Windows.

 ## Input device configuration

-Upon startup of ES-DE, any connected controllers will be automatically detected and default button mappings will be applied.
-The same is true for the keyboard.
-Normally no additional configuration is required, but if you would like to apply custom button mappings for the devices, you can run the `Configure keyboard and controllers` tool from the `Input device settings` entry on the main menu.
+ES-DE automatically configures the keyboard and any connected controllers using default button mappings, and normally no additional setup is required.
+But if you would like to apply custom button mappings for your devices, you can run the `Configure keyboard and controllers` tool from the `Input device settings` entry on the main menu.

 You can also force a run of this tool directly on startup via the command line argument `--force-input-config`.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.

-Be aware that any custom configuration is applied per unique device ID (GUID).
+Any custom configuration is applied per unique device ID (GUID).
 So if two identical controllers are used with ES-DE, both will have the same configuration applied.
-But if connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.
+If connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.

 Note that custom button mappings will not change the help prompts.

 If you have issues with your input configuration, as a last resort you can reset all the mappings by deleting or renaming the file ~/.emulationstation/es_input.xml.

-**Note:** If you experience double button presses with your DualShock 4 controller on macOS, please read about the workaround for this issue in the [Known issues](CHANGELOG.md#known-issues) section of the changelog.
+If you experience double button presses with your DualShock 4 controller on macOS, please read about the workaround for this issue in the [Known issues](CHANGELOG.md#known-issues) section of the changelog.

 ## System view (main screen)

-When starting EmulationStation with the default settings, you will see the main screen first.
+When starting ES-DE with the default settings, you will see the System view first.
 From here you can navigate your game systems and enter their respective gamelists.

 Depending on the theme, the system navigation carousel can be either horizontal or vertical.
-The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems be scrolling left or right.
+The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems by scrolling left or right.

-The game systems are sorted by their full names, as defined in es_systems.xml.
+The game systems are sorted by their full names, as defined in the es_systems.xml file.

 ![alt text](images/current/es-de_system_view.png "ES-DE System View")
 _The **System view** is the default starting point for the application, it's here that you browse through your game systems._